-- On the 6VMRAC20 191 disk, plan on one additional megabyte of storage for each 10 000 commands created by the RPIDIRCT EXEC.
-(If you run RPIDIRCT from another user ID, plan on the same amount of storage for that ID.) - 7.
-The size of the SMF recording minidisks should be governed by the amount of audit data recorded and the number of SECLABELS being audited. - 8.
+6. On the 6VMRAC30 191 disk, plan on one additional megabyte of storage for each 10 000 commands created by the RPIDIRCT EXEC.
+(If you run RPIDIRCT from another user ID, plan on the same amount of storage for that ID.)

+- 7. The size of the SMF recording minidisks should be governed by the amount of audit data recorded and the number of SECLABELS being audited. - 8.
 If you are allocating the minidisks that RACFVM owns on 3390 DASD that has been configured in 3380 track-compatibility mode, you should use the minidisk size allocations listed in the 3380 CYLS column. - 9.
 Refer to section 5.2.4, "Restrictions When Using FBA Devices" on page 12 for FBA restrictions. - 10.
 NOSFS means this disk cannot be a shared file system directory. - 11.
-The 6VMRAC20 590 disk and the RACFVM 490 disk must be the same DASD type and size.
+The 6VMRAC30 590 disk and the RACFVM 490 disk must be the same DASD type and size.
+Also these disks are defined as 70 cylinders and are RECOMPed to 63 cylinders.